jupyter4edu/jupyter-edu-book/06-getting-your-class-going-with-jupyter.md

 If you have access to a server or cluster with enough computing power to support your class—including CPU and especially memory—you can provide a Jupyter as a service using JupyterHub.

 JupyterHub is open-source software that provides a cloud-based Jupyter application for each user in a group.
 Each user has their own account and home directory on the server.
 The Hub, JupyterHub's central system, allows authenticating users and starting individual Jupyter notebook servers.
 Programs that start notebook servers can use a variety of technical solutions.
-For more details, see: [https://github.com/jupyterhub/jupyterhub/wiki/Spawners](https://github.com/jupyterhub/jupyterhub/wiki/Spawners)
+For more details, see <https://github.com/jupyterhub/jupyterhub/wiki/Spawners>

 Once the Hub starts a user's notebook server, the Jupyter Notebook running in the cloud behaves just like Jupyter does when installed on an individual's computer, but JupyterHub will be running notebooks and storing files on a remote cloud computer.
 Students can download notebooks stored in the cloud to their local computer if they wish to work with a local installation as well.
 Additionally, students can upload notebooks (and other files) from their local computer to the cloud.

 While anyone can run a JupyterHub server on their own Linux or Mac computer, installing and configuring JupyterHub requires sophisticated knowledge spanning the Linux/Unix operating system, system administration, and networking.
 For more information, see:

-*   [https://github.com/jupyterhub/jupyterhub](https://github.com/jupyterhub/jupyterhub) (the basic JupyterHub project, which can be installed on a bare-metal server, a virtual private server (VPS), or a commercial cloud cluster)
+*   <https://github.com/jupyterhub/jupyterhub> (the basic JupyterHub project, which can be installed on a bare-metal server, a virtual private server (VPS), or a commercial cloud cluster)
-*   [https://github.com/jupyterhub/the-littlest-jupyterhub](https://github.com/jupyterhub/the-littlest-jupyterhub) (a simplified installation of JupyterHub on a remote server or VPS)
+*   <https://github.com/jupyterhub/the-littlest-jupyterhub> (a simplified installation of JupyterHub on a remote server or VPS)
-*   [https://github.com/jupyterhub/zero-to-jupyterhub-k8s](https://github.com/jupyterhub/zero-to-jupyterhub-k8s) (a step-by-step guide to install JupyterHub on a Kubernetes cloud system)
+*   <https://github.com/jupyterhub/zero-to-jupyterhub-k8s> (a step-by-step guide to install JupyterHub on a Kubernetes cloud system)

 Providing a JupyterHub service offers several benefits.
 First, students get up and running immediately—they spend no time installing software.
 They navigate to a web URL, log in to JupyterHub, and begin using Jupyter.
 This ability to quickly log in and begin computing is a powerful way to get students to engage with the lesson, builds confidence, and  avoids the sometimes-stressful experience of installing software on the student's computer.

 However, running JupyterHub on your own server has drawbacks:

 *   Getting started is not easy; most instructors would require (or at least benefit from) institutional support that may not be available.
 *   It can be difficult to scale: if the number of students increases, you might need more computing power.
 And the load students generate can be uneven; for example, if everyone runs a computationally-intensive example at the same time, your server might not be able to handle it.